michelp/nerve/README.md

     $ zerovisord --endpoint tcp://*:44444

 Now the zerovisor daemon is listening on the localhost port 44444.
-A zvwatch can be launched wit the same argument:
+A zvopen can be launched wit the same argument:

-    $ zvwatch --endpoint tcp://localhost:44444 echo bob is your uncle
+    $ zvopen --endpoint tcp://localhost:44444 echo bob is your uncle

 Tail the zerovisor.log file and you will see that the same information as before is reported to the zerovisor, but this time, over a network